-That the minutes of the meeting held on 14th October 2024 were agreed as a correct record.
+That the minutes of the meeting on 14th October 2024 were agreed as a correct record.

-66. MATTERS ARISING FROM HOUSING, PLANNING & DEVELOPMENT SCRUTINY PANEL
+7. MATTERS ARISING FROM HOUSING, PLANNING & DEVELOPMENT SCRUTINY PANEL

-A discussion was held at the Housing, Planning & Development Scrutiny Panel regarding new policies related to housing demand and allocations.
-During the discussion, the Panel recommended a review of the housing register, as it had not been refreshed or people's circumstances checked for several years.
+A discussion was held at one of the panels regarding new policies related to housing demand and allocations.
+During the discussion, the panel recommended a review of the housing register, as it had not been refreshed or people's circumstances checked for several years.
 It was suggested that the review be part of the allocations policy update.
 The panel also proposed offering in-person support for rebranding to assist those who found the online process challenging.
-The Panel then sought support from the main OSC to forward this recommendation to the Cabinet.
+The panel then sought support from the main OSC to forward this recommendation to the Cabinet.
 The recommendation was for the Cabinet to consider contacting everyone on the housing register and reviewing the register to ensure the information was current and to assess if housing needs had changed over time.